Callgent/callgent-com/CONTRIBUTING.md

 # Contributing Guide

-Thank you for considering contributing to Botlet.IO!
+Thank you for considering contributing to Callgent!
 We appreciate your time and effort.
 This document provides guidelines to contribute to the project.

 ## Table of Contents